This low carb crab cakes recipe will make you feel like you’re chowing down on a glutinous high carb app at a bougie oceanside restaurant…

 Try these low carb appetizer recipes now.
 You won’t regret it!

 - 1 Pound Fresh lump crab meat

 - 1/4 Cup Mild Tasting Oil (see notes below)

-- Mix together ground flax seeds, almond flour, parsley, egg, mayonnaise, hot sauce, mustard, and salt in a large bowl.
-Add the crab and gently stir to combine.
+- Mix together ground flax seeds (2 tablespoons), almond flour (2 tablespoons), fresh parsley (1 tablespoon),egg (1), mayonnaise (1/4 cup), hot sauce (1/2 teaspoon), dijon (1 tablespoon), and salt (1/2 teaspoon) in a large bowl.
+Add the crab meat (1 pound) and gently stir to combine.
 I like to leave chunks of crab in my cakes, so I mix minimally!